MIC-DKFZ/semantic_segmentation/README.md

 This provides the ability to compare different state-of-the-art (SOTA) segmentation models under same conditions on different datasets.
 Several architectures like [High-Resolution Network (HRNet)](https://arxiv.org/pdf/1904.04514.pdf), [Object Contextual Representation (OCR)]((https://arxiv.org/pdf/1909.11065.pdf)) and [Hierarchical Multi-Scale Attention (MS OCR)]((https://arxiv.org/pdf/2005.10821.pdf)) are already supported, as well as relevant datasets like [Cityscapes](https://www.cityscapes-dataset.com/) (coarse and fine) and [PASCAL VOC2010 Context](https://cs.stanford.edu/~roozbeh/pascal-context/) (59 and 60 classes).
-Additionally, feautures like RMI loss, mixed precision or multi-GPU training are provided among others.
+Additionally, features like [Region Mutual Information (RMI)]((https://arxiv.org/pdf/1910.12037.pdf)) loss, mixed precision or multi-GPU training are provided among others.
-This repository used new and upcoming packages such as Pytorch Lightning and Hydra and is designed to be extended with additional models and datasets as well as other optimizers and lossfunctions.
+This repository uses new and upcoming packages such as Pytorch Lightning and Hydra, and is designed to be extended with additional models and datasets, as well as other optimizers, schedulers, metrics, loss functions, and data augmentations.

 The following contains information about how to [set up the data](#setting-up-the-data) and [run the code](#running-code).
-A comparison between different SOTA approaches(HRNet, OCR, MS OCR) on the Cityscapes and PASCAL VOC Context datasets is shown in the [experiments](#experiments) section.
+A comparison between different SOTA approaches(HRNet, OCR,OCR+ASPP, MS OCR) on the Cityscapes and PASCAL VOC Context datasets is shown in the [experiments](#experiments) section.
 For an advanced use of this framework, the [***config/* folder**](/config#walkthrough-the-config-jungle) contains a full explanation of all available configurations and how to customize the code to your needs.